kkrt-labs/kakarot-rpc/README.md

 - eth_feeHistory/fee-history: the Kakarot implementation doesn't currently set the block gas limit dynamically, which causes some disparity in the returned data.
 Additionally, the rewards of the blocks aren't available.
-- eth_getBalance/get-balance-blockhash: the Kakarot implementation currently
+- eth_getBalance/get-balance-blockhash: see `debug_getRawBlock/get-block-n`.
-  doesn't compute the block hash following EVM standards .
-- eth_getBlockByHash/get-block-by-hash: see `eth_getBalance/get-balance-blockhash`.
+- eth_getBlockByHash/get-block-by-hash: see `debug_getRawBlock/get-block-n`.
-- eth_getBlockReceipts/get-block-receipts-by-hash: see `eth_getBalance/get-balance-blockhash`.
+- eth_getBlockReceipts/get-block-receipts-by-hash: see `debug_getRawBlock/get-block-n`.
-- eth_getBlockTransactionCountByHash/get-block-n: see `eth_getBalance/get-balance-blockhash`.
+- eth_getBlockTransactionCountByHash/get-block-n: see `debug_getRawBlock/get-block-n`.
-- eth_getBlockTransactionCountByHash/get-genesis: see `eth_getBalance/get-balance-blockhash`.
+- eth_getBlockTransactionCountByHash/get-genesis: see `debug_getRawBlock/get-block-n`.
 - eth_getProof/get-account-proof-blockhash: the getProof endpoint is currently not supported by the Kakarot RPC.
 - eth_getProof/get-account-proof-with-storage: the getProof endpoint is currently